ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

 rarer beast - YJ289.
 This was the

-only occasion that I saw a YJ class
+only occasion that I saw a YJ

-engine at work and indeed the
+class engine at work and indeed

-number of classes of engines still
+the number of classes of engines

-the C20th was very limited indeed -
+end of the C20th was very limited

-four classes of standard guage
+indeed - four classes of standard

-engines and one class of narrow
+gauge engines and one class of

 Although not a very well lit shot,